1801 S. 35th Street

 This local favorite, serving Omaha since 1924, offers traditional international cuisine specializing in Czech and Eastern European fare.
 Dumplings and kraut, roast duck, wiener schnitzel, hasenpfeffer and soups fill the menu, in addition to some American selections and children's items.
 The homemade apple strudel and kolaches make a good finish to a great meal.
 The exterior boasts an opulent display of tile work and Czech detailing, while the interior is simple and inviting.
 Private rooms and plenty of free parking are available.
 Expect to pay $20 per person for dinner.

 This fun restaurant/bar in the Old Market, formerly an old firehouse, has two levels: the first floor houses a bar and restaurant, the second story has multiple pool tables and a full bar.
 It brews its own beer and root beer, and you can see the vats from the restaurant.
-A full list of micro brews is available.
-The food is excellent.
-Start with the artichoke dip, then try the grilled steak fajitas.
+A full list of hard-to-find micro brews is available.
+The food is excellent; start with the artichoke dip, then try the grilled steak fajitas for a great meal any night of the week.

 Casual Italian dining is the focus at this Old Market mainstay.
 The emphasis here is on quantity, with big plates of pasta offered with your choice of sauces.
 Order just one sauce or a combination of many.
 The pasta is all-you-can-eat, so come hungry.
 The menu also features sandwiches, ribs, and baked pastas.
 An old Model-T Ford has been transformed to house the fresh salad bar.
 This is a great spot for a family dinner, but no reservations are accepted.